 \section{Related Work}

-\subsection{Malware classification}
+\subsection{Malware Classification}

-\subsubsection{Problem definition}
+\subsubsection{Problem Definition}

-Given a malware dataset $D = {x_i, y_i}_{i=1}^{n}$ where each pair of $(x_i, y_i)$ is a malware URL file and the corresponding binary label denoting it as benign or malicious, the goal is to build a classifier to recognize the malicious files for out-of-domain testing data or future testing instances.
-Although this paper focuses mainly on URLs, some auxiliary experiments shown in the section~\ref{sec:exp} will demonstrate the the same framework is also effective for executable and HTML files.
+Given a malware dataset \(D = \{x_i, y_i\}_{i=1}^{n}\), where each pair \( (x_i, y_i) \) consists of a malware URL file and its corresponding binary label indicating whether it is benign or malicious, our objective is to devise a classifier capable of recognizing malicious files in out-of-domain test data or future instances.
+While our primary focus lies on URLs, auxiliary experiments detailed in section~\ref{sec:exp} further demonstrate that our framework remains effective for executable and HTML files.